 If you are sending post cards while on vacation most gift shops sell stamps and will take care of mailing the card.
 The post office in Colonial Zone is on Calle Isabel la Católica across from Colon Park inside the Palacio de Borgellá (number 48 on the Colonial Zone map).

 Paper Money- All the peso notes in Dominican Republic have a thin plastic strip holding identification numbers inside to help prevent forgery.
-They also have the hidden image that can be seen when held at a 45-degree angle with the letters BCRD (Banco Central República Dominicana).
-All the notes, except for the $20 peso note, have a special watermark of Juan Pablo Duarte, the countries founding father.
-They also have the notes denomination on the bottom right corner raised for the blind.
+There is a hidden image that can be seen when held at a 45-degree angle with the letters BCRD (Banco Central República Dominicana).
+All the notes have a special watermark of Juan Pablo Duarte, the countries founding father.
+They have the denomination on the bottom right corner raised for the blind.
 The new design of notes manufactured from 2014 have the National Flower, Flor de Bayahíbe, replacing the flor de caoba.
 The new bills are printed on quality cotton fabric paper reinforced and manufactured especially for banknotes by a company in England, De la Rue Internacional Limited,

 $20 pesos: Picture of Gregorio Luperón on the front.
 The Panteón Nacional on the back.
 This is the first bill made of plastic.
 They are planning on making more in plastic as well.